Kee-Wang/PES-Fitting-MSA/PES-Fitting-MSA/README.txt

         and the expected output is written in the file "expected.out".
     (G) This "README" file.

-Here are the procedures and a few explanations for using the software.
+Here are the procedure and a few explanations for using the software.
-These procedures are also described in our tutorial video. www.youtube.com/watch?v=WzChdPWc7tQ
+The procedure is also described in our tutorial video. www.youtube.com/watch?v=WzChdPWc7tQ
-We recommend that you watch the video first and get fimiliar with this software.
+We recommend that you watch the video first and get familiar with this software.

 (1) Go to "emsa" folder, and compile the source code by using the
-    Makefilei in this folder.
+    Makefile in this folder.
 A executable "msa" should be generated.
     This Makefile uses g++ compiler for C++ and works on Linux machines.
-    If you are using other compilers or operating systems, you may need to modify this file.
+    If you are using other compilers or operating systems, you may need to modify this Makefile.

 (2) Move the executable to the main folder "PES-Fitting-MSA-master" and
     run it as:
     ./msa [max order] [molecule type]
     for example: ./msa 4 2 2 1
     (A) 4 is the polynomial order.
-Typically we use 5, 6, or 7.
+Typically we use higher orders.
         But for this demonstration, we just use 4 because it's fast.
         The number of coefficients increases rapidly with the polynomial order.
-So you may not want to start with a high order polynomial.
+So you may want to start with low polynomial orders.
         Also, we always want the number of coefficients to be sufficiently smaller than the number of ab initio energies to avoid overfitting.